 Paradise Cottage Amenities and Bedrooms, East Boothbay, Maine Cottage

 As a guest at Paradise Cottage you share the use of our beach on a sheltered cove with our two other properties.
 The swimming here is the best on the bay because the water warms as the tide comes in over the sun-drenched pebbles, and some warmth remains captured in the cove as long as the wind stays out of the southwest.
 This beach is also a great place to store and launch your kayaks.
 Linekin Bay is wonderful for kayaking as it has no rivers emptying into it and thus no strong currents.
-You are welcome to borrow our personal sit-on-top kayaks; we now have two singles, and one for two people.
-Also available for your use is our lapstrake rowboat which floated in.
-Ron has reconditioned it, and it is now ready for you to borrow after signing our release.
+You are welcome to borrow our personal sit-on-top kayaks after signing our release; we now have two singles and one for two people.

 calming view of the water.
 Potted plants and boxes of impatiens which last from mid-June until mid-September decorate the porch and blend it into the garden.

 The two bedrooms are accessed down a wide hall that has four large windows looking into the woods.
 Also off the hall is one bathroom.
 The washer/drier are included in the closet of the middle bedroom along with an iron and ironing board, and an extra vanity sink.
 This middle bedroom has a queen sized bed and views of the bay and cove on one side and the mossy woods through the hall windows on the other if you leave the curtains open.

 There is a second bathroom integral to the large end bedroom.
 It has four-poster